 How can Protect help you?

 Protect is an independent charity offering free and confidential advice to individuals who witness wrongdoing in their workplace and are unsure how or whether to raise their concerns.
 We also offer advice on the Public Interest Disclosure Act 1998 (PIDA), the law that protects workplace whistleblowers if they are victimised because they raise their concerns.
 However, we do not undertake litigation on behalf of individuals and so we are unable to provide representation, e.g. at the Employment Tribunal.

 However, our Advisers can explain your legal rights under PIDA and advise on how the law may apply to your case, which may help you to determine whether or not to bring a claim.
 As we do not offer legal representation ourselves, we recommend that you look for legal support elsewhere:

 If you've signed a non-disclosure agreement (NDA)

 The law does not allow individuals to be gagged from raising whistleblowing concerns after they have signed a settlement agreement.
-If this situation applies to you then check our webpage on breach of confidentiality and seek further advice from our Advice Line by calling 020 3117 2520 or contact us by email.
+If this situation applies to you then check our webpage on breach of confidentiality and seek further advice from our Advice Line by calling 020 3117 2520 or contact us via our contact form.

 Considering a settlement agreement